 - Withdrawal or transfer

-PDF versions of the procedures and regulations will be available on your USB pen drive.
-However, note that these may change from time to time.
+Please note that the regulations may change from time to time.
 If in doubt about any of the regulations contact the Distance Learning Administration Team.

 Our postgraduate modules are sub-divided into 'units' which are particular areas of study relating to the module.
 There are usually 15 units to each module, with a few exceptions, such as Research Methods and Research Dissertation.